William Bayliss: Hormones

 During the first years of World War I Starling was in the army, so Bayliss taught physiology and served on the Royal Society Food (War) Committee.
 In 1916 he presented a paper on wound shock.
 It was known that in shock blood volume is decreased, even when the patient has not bled.
 This loss of blood causes the fall in blood pressure, because the heart has less blood to pump.
 This fall in blood pressure is responsible for the symptoms of shock.
 If blood volume is restored by injecting a salt solution then blood pressure rises, but only transitionally.
 Intravenous salt solutions had not helped men shocked during the Battle of the Somme.
-Using cats Bayliss demonstrated that if the salt solution contains five percent gelatin or gum arabic the rise in blood pressure is sustained and shock is alleviated.
+Using cats Bayliss demonstrated that if the salt solution contains five per cent gelatin or gum arabic the rise in blood pressure is sustained and shock is alleviated.
 The explanation had been revealed earlier by Starling: molecules too large to escape from the blood plasma while it passes through the capillaries generate the osmotic pressure needed to pull fluid from the extracellular fluid back into the circulation (although Bayliss suggested they might act by increasing blood viscosity).
 In November 1917 gum-saline was infused into wound-shocked men who then recovered.
 However, it was March 1918 before gum-saline was shipped to the front.
 No record was kept of how many were treated.
 The Germans adopted gum-saline, also without recording their results.
 Bayliss summarized this work in a book.